 Many people get put off by the thought of having “workmen” around the house for any length of time, perhaps due to the perceived upheaval, the mess, and of course, having strangers in the house!

 Professional decorating companies have teams that are polite, conscientious, hard working and above all they RESPECT your home and take the utmost care in doing what is essentially major but essential home improvement work to your home.

 For example, masking up the windows and doors, means that, for a few days of the minor inconvenience of your home looking like you are about to take it down the post office with all the brown paper and tape, it means that we don’t have to clean off paint from your windows or pipes.

-What you can do to help your painter.
+What you can do to help your painter or your builder.

 Well, one of the first things we suggest to you is how YOU can help us by doing a bit of work yourself, the day before the team arrives to paint the house.